Roundabout Theatre Company

 Traits and Characteristics

 The successful candidate does not need to possess any specific educational credentials.
-Qualified candidates will demonstrate a track record of success in human resources, preferably in the performing arts or entertainment industry, and have experience managing staff.
+Qualified candidates will demonstrate a track record of success in managing complex teams and production environments, preferably in the performing arts or entertainment industry, and have a thorough understanding of budget creation and management.
 A deep commitment to equity, diversity, inclusion, and anti-racism is expected.
-Exceptional listening and communication skills are critical.
-Knowledge of employment and benefits rules and regulations, as well as New York City labor laws, is helpful.
+An ideal candidate has experience managing workers and maintaining relationships in a unionized environment and has familiarity with union agreements and negotiations.

 Compensation and Benefits